So you've been put off of having your nails done because a mysterious product ruined your nails?

 Leave it by your toothbrush and to do this every time you brush your teeth.
 Get into a habit.
 Once that bottle goes into your handbag/desk drawer... you ain't ever seeing that thing again.

 4. If they're really bad you can use Rescue RXX by CND.
-(Eg, Nail plate covered in white marks caused by either too much filing or leaving your last round of colour gel manicure on the nail for too long)
+(Eg, Nails covered in white marks can be caused by “helping”/pulling product off of the nail plate, too much filing or leaving colour gel on the nail for too long/not having a fresh set after suggested time)

 It's a keratin treatment for your nails which needs to be used on its own, without anything else on the nails.
 It's applied like nail oil, twice a day.
 Keratin deposits slowly build up on the nail plate, making it stronger as it grows.
 Effects can be seen after a week of use.